WSLockhart/WSLockhart.github.io/physics.md

 ---

-> "If I have seen further it is only by standing on the shoulders of Giants."     - Isaac Newton
+> "If I have seen further it is only by standing on the shoulders of Giants." <br /> - Isaac Newton

 ### Resources